-The Contractor shall pay for the travel, hotel accommodation, transport, food and other incidental expenses for the employer's representatives.
+The Contractor shall pay for the travel, hotel accommodation, transport, food and other incidental expenses for the Employer's representative.
 In addition, the contractor shall provide the Employers representatives with a \$50 USD or equivalent per diem for the duration of the trip.